Diffusion Model-based Parameter Estimation in Dynamic Power Systems: Discussion

 \section{Discussion}

-This work presents JCDI, a novel probabilistic parameter estimation framework that mitigates the critical challenges posed by parameter non-uniqueness and cross-event generalization.
+This work presents JCDI, a probabilistic parameter estimation framework that mitigates the critical challenges posed by parameter non-uniqueness and cross-event generalization.
 Successful verification of JCDI has been achieved for CLM in power systems.
-Our comprehensive evaluation yields several key findings, including:
+The comprehensive evaluation yields several key findings, including:

 \begin{itemize}[leftmargin=*] \item The global sensitivity analysis reveals how the model parameters influence the system's dynamic behavior differently under various grid faults.
-This insight inspires our approach to identify model parameters using multiple fault-induced disturbances. \item When conditioned on a single disturbance, the diffusion model generates a probabilistic solution encompassing multiple parameter sets that accurately reproduce power trajectories for the specific disturbance yet fail to generalize across diverse fault-induced disturbances, demonstrating the inherent non-identifiability of CLM parameters. \item JCDI produces more concentrated posterior distributions for model parameters, effectively addressing non-identifiable cases and significantly improving parameter estimation accuracy.
-Moreover, the model parameters estimated by JCDI accurately reproduce power trajectories under a group of testing fault events, verifying the favorable OOD generalization performance. \item Comparative studies demonstrate the superiority of diffusion models in solving the parameterization inverse problem compared to existing approaches.
+This insight inspires our approach to identify model parameters using multiple fault-induced disturbances. \item When conditioned on a single disturbance, the diffusion model generates a probabilistic solution encompassing multiple parameter combinations.
+They accurately reproduce power trajectories for the specific disturbance yet fail to generalize across diverse fault-induced disturbances, demonstrating the inherent non-identifiability of CLM parameters. \item JCDI produces more concentrated posterior distributions for model parameters, effectively addressing non-identifiable cases and improving parameter estimation accuracy.
+Moreover, the model parameters estimated by JCDI accurately reproduce power trajectories under a group of testing fault events, verifying the favorable out-of-distribution generalization performance. \item Comparative studies demonstrate the superiority of diffusion models in solving the parameterization inverse problem compared to existing approaches.
 Diffusion models independently generate probabilistic solutions that accurately predict power trajectories and enable more precise and generalizable parameter estimation through the joint conditioning mechanism.
 In addition, they eliminate the need for iterative forward simulations, providing more computationally efficient solutions. \end{itemize}